richardisalas/f1-python-backend/README.md

 - Tracks conversation context for follow-up questions
 - Clean, citation-free responses with detailed information
 - Command-line interface for easy interaction
+- Optional web search capability (can be disabled)

 ## Installation